-John A. Aiello, Esq. has served as the Secretary and Executive Secretary of the Trust since 2003 and was appointed as a member of the Board of Trustees in December 2015.
-Mr. Aiello is an officer and shareholder of the law firm of Giordano, Halleran & Ciesla, P.C., where he has practiced law for 41 years.
+John A. Aiello, Esq. has served as the Secretary and Executive Secretary of the Trust since 2003 and as a member of the Board of Trustees since December 2015.
+His current term as a member of the Board of Trustees is scheduled to expire at the Annual Meeting.
+Mr. Aiello is an officer and shareholder of the law firm of Giordano, Halleran & Ciesla, P.C., where he has practiced law for 43 years.
 He is Chairman of the law firm's Corporate and Securities practice group and concentrates his practice on corporate and securities law matters, including mergers and acquisitions and various corporate finance transactions.
-See the section entitled

-"Certain Relationships and Related Party Transactions" in this Proxy Statement.
+See the section entitled "Certain Relationships and Related Party Transactions" in this Proxy Statement.
 Mr. Aiello is a member and former Chairman of the Board of Directors of the Business Law Section of the New Jersey State Bar Association and a member of the Board of Directors of the New Jersey chapter of the Association for Corporate Growth, a non-profit organization of professionals and business leaders in the middle market mergers and acquisitions space.
-Mr. Aiello is also a member of the Monmouth University Business Council.
+Mr. Aiello is also a member of the Advisory Board of the Leon Hess School of Business of Monmouth University.

-Justin F. Meng was appointed as a member of the Board of Trustees in February 2016.
-Mr. Meng is a Managing Partner at V3 Capital Management L.P., an investment firm focused on publicly-traded real estate securities that he co-founded in 2011.
-Previously, he was Partner and Head of REIT Research for High Rise Capital Management, L.P., where he worked from 2005-2011.
+Justin F. Meng has served as a member of the Board of Trustees since February 2016.
+His current term as a member of the Board of Trustees is scheduled to expire in April 2019.
+Mr. Meng is a Managing Partner and Co-Portfolio Manager at V3 Capital Management L.P., an investment firm focused on publicly-traded real estate securities that he co-founded in 2011.
+Previously, he was Partner and Head of REIT Research for High Rise Capital Management, L.P., where he worked from 2005 to 2011.
 From 2002 to 2005, Mr. Meng served as an Associate at J.P.
 Morgan Asset Management in the Real Estate Investment Group, where he worked both in the acquisitions and asset management departments.
 From 2000 to 2002, he served as an Analyst at J.P.
 Morgan Asset Management in their Fixed Income Group.
 Mr. Meng is a CFA charterholder.